Caltech-IPAC/rapid/docs/source/install/install.rst

 This script is has been tested on a Mac laptop running macOS Montery.

-1. Prerequisite for the atlas-library build in the build script:
+1. Prerequisite for the atlas-library build in the build script (you may need to install brew on your Mac laptop):

 .. code-block::